tony612/tryrb/README.md

 #### Try ruby in a fascinating way

-Open a temp file to edit using your favorite editor by one command.
+Create and execute a temp file by one command.

 ## Installation